-If you’re setting up as a not-for-profit but have a company structure, you can set up as a not-for-profit company (or a non-profit organisation).
+If you’re setting up as a not-for-profit but have a company structure, you can establish a not-for-profit company (or non-profit organisation) in the UK.
+This modern approach is increasingly popular in 2025 as organisations look to combine robust governance with a clear social mission.

 So, where do you even begin?